tillaczel/LSTM-GRU-RF-predicting-SP500/README.md

 ```

 ## Prerequisites
-You need a python 3.6.9 enviroment with the following packages:
+I run the codes in a python 3.6.9 enviroment with the following packages:
 ```
 absl-py               0.8.0
 arch                  4.9.1